Arby’s Sauce Recipe: The Ultimate Copycat for Sandwich Lovers

 Make It Your Own

-- Spicier Version: Double the cayenne pepper
+• Spicier Version: Double the cayenne pepper

-- Lower Sugar: Use sugar-free ketchup and brown sugar substitute
+• Lower Sugar: Use sugar-free ketchup and brown sugar substitute

-- Gluten-Free: Ensure Worcestershire sauce is gluten-free certified
+• Gluten-Free: Ensure Worcestershire sauce is gluten-free certified

 How to Use Arby’s Sauce

-- Dip french fries into this sauce.
+• Dip the French fries into this sauce.

-- Make sloppy joes using this sauce, this is one of my family’s favorite dinners!
+• Make sloppy joes using this sauce.
+This is one of my family’s favorite dinners!

 How to Store Arby’s Sauce